Saxon (band)

 Saxon are an English heavy metal band formed in Barnsley in 1975.
-As leaders of the new wave of British heavy metal (NWOBHM), they had eight UK Top 40 albums during the 1980s including four UK Top 10 albums and two Top 5 albums.
-They had numerous hit singles on the UK Singles Chart and experienced success all over Europe, South America and Japan, as well as in the United States and Canada.
+As leaders of the new wave of British heavy metal (NWOBHM), they had eight UK Top 40 albums in the 1980s, including four UK Top 10 albums and two Top 5 albums.
+They had numerous hit singles on the UK Singles Chart and achieved success across Europe, South America, and Japan, as well as in the United States and Canada.

 During the 1980s, Saxon established themselves among Europe's most successful metal acts.
 The band tours regularly and have sold more than 23 million records worldwide.

 History

 Formation and early years (1975–1979)

 Saxon came together from components of two Yorkshire bands: S.O.B. and Coast.
 The former was initially called Blue Condition, forming in 1970 with Graham Oliver on guitar, Steve "Dobby" Dawson on bass, and John Walker on drums.
 Their style was blues rock and hard rock.
 Shifting the line-up, Blue Condition changed their name to S.O.B. in 1974, taking inspiration from the 1969 Free album Tons of Sobs.
 Meanwhile, Coast was a local rival rock band named after the 1972 song "Coast to Coast" by Trapeze.
 Coast contained singer and bass player Peter "Biff" Byford, and guitarist Paul Quinn.
 In 1975, Coast was falling apart, and S.O.B.'s lead singer and guitarist Steve Furth left to go solo, so in November 1975 a new band was formed by S.O.B.'s Oliver, Dawson and Walker, and Coast's Byford and Quinn.
 Byford became the new lead singer.
 They adopted the name Son of a Bitch for its more aggressive tone, and they pushed toward a heavier sound.
 They recorded a demo known as Tapestry in late 1975 and gigged extensively during 1975–1978.
 Walker quit after a couple of years, and was replaced briefly by Dave Cowell in 1977.
 Former Glitter Band member Pete Gill soon replaced Cowell as drummer.

 In 1978, the band began negotiating with the French disco-oriented record label Carrere Records, run by Freddy Cannon in the UK.
 Carrere refused the band name Son of a Bitch because it would be impossible to obtain radio airplay, so the band changed their name to Saxon in July, and signed a contract with Carrere in September.
 They began by supporting established bands such as Motörhead and Ian Gillan Band, and released their first album Saxon in 1979.